Teams, tales and tips – a guide to the local game

 Metz is also known for its academy producing the likes of Robert Pirès, Louis Saha and Emmanuel Adebayor.
 Another young talent, Diafra Sakho, scored the goals that gained Metz promotion in 2013-14, earning himself the Ligue 2 Player of the Year award.

-The city is served by Metz-Nancy-Lorraine Airport, 17km (10.5 miles) south of Metz.
+The city is served by Lorraine Airport, 19km (12 miles) south of Metz.

-A shuttle bus (€8, journey time 30min) links with Metz train station (Centre Pompidou side) ten times a day, scheduled with inbound and outbound flights.
+A shuttle bus (€8, journey time 30mins) links with Metz train station (Centre Pompidou side), scheduled with inbound and outbound flights.

 The only lodging close to the stadium is the most unusual – a 38-metre-long canal boat, the Alclair Péniche, where bed and breakfast is offered for a basic €75 for two.
 Units have bathrooms, WiFi, central heating, a corner of terrace and a private entrance – and all in the shadow of the Stade Saint-Symphorien.

-Halfway to the train statin, La Citadelle is a stylish, comfortable four-star with its own restaurant.
+Halfway to the train station at 5 avenue Ney, La Citadelle is a stylish, comfortable four-star with its own restaurant.

-In town, hotels cluster around the cathedral and the station.
+In town, hotels cluster around the cathedral.
 Ask for a street-side room at the three-star Hôtel de la Cathédrale for impressive views of the illuminated church at night.
-A short walk away, the Grand Hôtel de Metz, set in an 18th-century house, offers 15% discount deals at weekends.
+A short walk away on rue des Clercs, the Grand Hôtel de Metz, set in an 18th-century house, offers 15% discount deals at weekends.

-Set among a tangle of downtown streets, the Hôtel du Centre is a no-frills venue handy for nearby bars and restaurants.
+Set on rue Dupont des Loges, the Hôtel du Centre is a no-frills venue handy for nearby bars and restaurants.